-Description The property is a semi-detached bungalow.
-Accommodation Ground Floor: Entrance vestibule, Hallway, Lounge/ Kitchen, Bedroom, Ensuite Shower Room, Utility Area, Conservatory, Cloakroom.
-Gross Internal Floor Area (m2) Approximately 46m 2 .
-Neighbourhood and Location The property forms part of a mixed residential and commercial area in the town of Prestwick.
-The surrounding properties in the immediate vicinity are generally of a differing age, style and use.
-A range of typical local amenities can be found nearby.
-Age Approximately 125 years old.
-Weather It was sunny and dry, following generally mixed weather conditions.
+Description The property is a two storey detached house.
+Accommodation Ground Floor: Entrance Hallway open plan to Dining Room, Living Room, Kitchen, Bedroom, WC.
+First Floor: Landing, two Bedrooms, Bathroom.
+Gross Internal Floor Area (m2) 138 Neighbourhood and Location The property is located in a rural area near the village of Stair.
+The property is surrounded by open countryside and farmland.
+A range of facilities can be obtained in the town of Ayr within reasonable commuting distance.
+Age Built around 1964.
+Weather It was sunny and dry, following generally settled conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-There are chimney stacks of brick construction.
-These have render finishes.
-There is a lead flashing at the base of the chimney.
+There are chimney stacks are of brick construction.
+These have pointed finishes.
+There are lead flashings at the base of the chimneys.

 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated.
-Valleys are lined with lead materials.
-The flat roof of the extension is finished with felt or similar.
-Access to the roof space is available via a hatch in the hallway.
+The roof is pitched and tiled.
+The flat roofs over the dormer projections are finished in copper or similar.
+Access to the roof space is available via a hatch in the landing.
 The roof is of timber construction, with timber sarking.
 Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of PVC material.
+Rainwater units are of PVC and cast iron design.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone and brick construction, externally pointed and rendered.
-There is provision of sub floor ventilation via air vents and ground level.
-The extension walls are assumed to be of cavity brick construction, externally rendered.
-Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
+The walls are of cavity brick construction, externally rendered and brick faced.
+The damp proof course was not visible however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
+There is provision of sub floor ventilation via air vents at ground level.